Nigamananda Paramahansa: Yoga, theories and techniques

 The following theories are collected from the Oriya book Shri Shri Thakur Nigamananda (श्री श्री ठाकुर निगमानंद) and the writer, Durga Charan Mohanty-Banamali Dash:

 Theory of jibanamukta upasana

-One of Nigamananda's major precepts was the theory of Jibanamukta Upasana (जीवनमुक्त उपासना), which he believed could lead the sadhaka to quick self-realization.
+One of Nigamananda's major precepts was the theory of Jibanamukta Upasana, which he believed could lead the sadhaka to quick self-realization.

 Karmic theory

 According to Nigamananda, karma is of three kinds viz. kriyaman, sanchita and prarbdha.

 Enjoying the results of one's labour while alive is kriyaman; death before enjoyment produces sanchita karma or accumulated labour.
 Enjoying accumulated karma after rebirth is prarbdha.
 By virtue of sadhana, the effects of kriyaman and sanchita can be wiped out during a life but it is not possible to erase prarbdha.
 A person possessed with worldly ambitions is sure to continue the endless journey of birth and death.
 Jivatma leaves the gross body to travel in the spirit world or pret lok (ghost world).
 After undergoing karmic effects, it returns to the physical world with a body for the fulfillment of desires from its prior incarnation.
 How it moves from one world to another is a mystery.
 Yogis can perceive the mystery and tell the past sanskar of jiva.